akarazniewicz/stremio-jellyfin/README.md

 You can run it in Your docker environment (like Rancher or Unraid).

-Afterwards, add the manifest to Stremio from:
+Finally, add the manifest to Stremio to install this addon:

 `http://<your docker host>:60421/manifest.json`